jhudsl/dst/manuscript/03_DST_Getting_help.md

 Before you begin asking others for help on your problem, there are a few steps you can take on your own.
 Oftentimes, the fastest answer is one you find for yourself.

-One of your first stops for data analysis problems should be reading the manuals or [help files](https://www.r-project.org/help.html)(for R problems, try typing ?command) – if you post a question on a forum that is easily answered by the manual, you will often get a reply of [“Read the manual”](https://imgs.xkcd.com/comics/rtfm.png) … which is not the easiest way to get at the answer you were going for!
+One of your first stops for data analysis problems should be reading the manuals or [help files](https://www.r-project.org/help.html){target="_blank"} (for R problems, try typing ?command) – if you post a question on a forum that is easily answered by the manual, you will often get a reply of [“Read the manual”](https://imgs.xkcd.com/comics/rtfm.png){target="_blank"} … which is not the easiest way to get at the answer you were going for!

 Next steps are searching on Google and searching relevant forums.
-Common forums for data science problems include [StackOverflow](https://stackoverflow.com/) and [CrossValidated](https://stats.stackexchange.com/).
-Additionally, for you in this class, there is a [course forum](https://www.coursera.org/learn/data-scientists-tools/discussions) that is a great resource and super helpful!
+Common forums for data science problems include [StackOverflow](https://stackoverflow.com/){target="_blank"} and [CrossValidated](https://stats.stackexchange.com/){target="_blank"}.
+Additionally, for you in this class, there is a [course forum](https://www.coursera.org/learn/data-scientists-tools/discussions){target="_blank"} that is a great resource and super helpful!
 Before posting a question to any forum, try and double check that it hasn’t been asked before, using the forums’ search functions.

 While you are Googling, things to pay attention to and look for are: tutorials, FAQs, or vignettes of whatever command or program is giving you trouble.
 These are great resources to get you started – either in telling you the language/words to use in your next searches, or outright showing you how to do something.